CDS-VRN/CDS-Assembly/README.md

 	docker run -d -v /opt/OpenDS-2.2.1/db --name cds-master-ldapdata cds-ldap true docker run -d -v /var/lib/cds/filecache --name cds-master-filecache cds-config true docker run -d -v /etc/cds/workspaces --name cds-master-workspaces cds-webservices true

+**Note**: the data volume containers contain the data that is mutated by the CDS components.
+With the exception of the workspaces container this data cannot be reproduced by repeating the installation instructions.
+Keep this in mind when destroying these containers!

 Copy the deegree workspaces into the cds-master-workspaces volume.